-Independent in relation to the Company, company management and Duni’s major shareholders
+Independent in relation to the Company, company management and Duni’s larger shareholders

-Several years of experience in various management positions within the Nestlé Group both in Asia and Europe as Country Business Manager Nestlé Nutrition in Germany and Indonesia
+Several years of experience in various executive positions within the Nestlé Group both in Asia and Europe such as Country Business Manager Nestlé Nutrition in Germany and Indonesia

 Ms. Lindwall holds a Bachelor of Science in BAE from the University of Växjö.

 Independent in relation to the Company, company management, and Duni’s largest shareholders.